30th anniversary virtual

 Making Women’s Health Mainstream

-After careful consideration, SWHR has rescheduled our 30th Anniversary Annual Awards Dinner from April 30 to October 22 due to the COVID-19 pandemic.
-All previously purchased sponsorships and tickets are transferable to the new date.
+SWHR has rescheduled our 30th Anniversary Annual Awards Dinner from April 30 to October 22 due to the COVID-19 pandemic.
+The event will now take place virtually, and all previously purchased sponsorships and tickets are transferable to the new date.

 2020 Award Winners

 Diana W. Bianchi, MD

 Dr. Bianchi is director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development, where she oversees an annual budget of about $1.5 billion in support of NICHD’s mission to lead research and training to understand human development, improve reproductive health, enhance the lives of children and adolescents, and optimize abilities for all.

 Dr. Bianchi received her MD from Stanford University School of Medicine and her postgraduate training in pediatrics, medical genetics and neonatal-perinatal medicine at Boston Children’s Hospital and Harvard Medical School.
 Dr. Bianchi’s research focuses on prenatal genomics with the goal of advancing noninvasive prenatal DNA screening and diagnosis to develop new therapies for genetic disorders that can be administered prenatally.